 Promoting healthy nutritional habits is something that should begin from childhood – or else, you will spend too much time fighting with your teen over how they should eat.
 However, you can enhance your efforts by:

 Teens are some of the most stubborn individuals; they will constantly want to assert themselves – all a part of growth.
 Do not push the issue too much on them, avoid sounding preachy, otherwise they will just resent you, and always present healthy options that are interesting and tasty while they are at home.

 Involve your teen in meal preparation

 You will encourage them to eat the food if they feel involved in its making.
-Give them responsibilities in the kitchen, encourage them to come up with interesting food ideas, and when you go grocery shopping, go with them and teach them the basics of picking healthy food items.
+Give them responsibilities in the kitchen, encourage them to come up with interesting food ideas, and when you go grocery shopping, go with them and teach them the basics of picking healthy food items such as spirulina.

 Teens have various nutritional needs as they grow, but the prevalence of junk food is something they need to be watchful about.
-As a parent, you can do your part to ensuring they eat healthy, and this also requires cooperation by them as well, otherwise the effort will go to waste.
+As a parent, you can do your part to ensuring they eat healthily, and this also requires cooperation by them as well, otherwise, the effort will go to waste.